7gxycn08/PyAutoActions/README.md

 ## Getting Started

 1. **Add Games**: Use the GUI to add the executable path of your games.
-2. **Automatic HDR Management**: HDR will enable when a game starts and disable upon its closure.
+2. **Automatic HDR Management**: HDR will enable when a game/app starts and disable upon its closure.
 3. **Startup Option**: Enable running PyAutoActions at system boot via the tray icon context menu.
 4. **Enhanced Compatibility**: Use [ForceAutoHDR](https://github.com/7gxycn08/ForceAutoHDR) for AutoHDR in unsupported games.
-5. **Pre-Launch HDR Activation**: Launch games from the system tray to ensure HDR is enabled beforehand when games require HDR to be enabled before launch.
+5. **Pre-Launch HDR Activation**: Launch games/apps from the system tray to ensure HDR is enabled beforehand when games require HDR to be enabled before launch.

 ## Latest Changes